ambient-innovation/django-ai-kit-auth/react-lib/README.md

 #### Props
 * `apiUrl`: tells the store, where to send login requests.
-  This should be the url to the django backend of your project.
+  This should be the url to the django backend of your project including `api/v1/` or similar.
+* `apiAuthPath`: The path at which the auth routes are available in the backend.
+  If you included the ai-kit-auth paths as `path(r"api/v1/auth/", "ai_kit_auth.urls"),` in your django app, you must set `apiAuthPath` to `auth/`.

 #### Example